-My name is Stephen Duneier, but I’m better known as the Yarnbomber.
-I’m an avid outdoorsman on a mission to draw people back to nature while building a global community of kind & creative people.
+Stephen Duneier, also known as Yarnbomber, is an avid outdoorsman on a mission to draw people back to nature while building a global community of kind & creative people.

-I do so with large-scale installation art in the mountains of Santa Barbara, California.
-Each project exists for just 9 days before disappearing without a trace.
-Not only are my projects properly vetted & permitted, the US Forest Service has said, “It's a unique, creative enterprise.
+He does so with large-scale installation art in the mountains of Santa Barbara, California.
+Each project exists for a maximum of just 9 days before disappearing without a trace.
+Not only are his projects properly vetted & permitted, the US Forest Service has said, “It's a unique, creative enterprise.
 It encourages people to get out there.
 This is a positive.”

-The material I use is handmade by me and fiber artists from around the world.
-To date I have received contributions to my Yarnbomb Arsenal from 656 people in 41 countries and all 50 states, representing a fraction of the kind & creative community that is 40,000 strong, and growing.
+The material he uses is handmade by him and fiber artists from around the world.
+To date he has received contributions to his Yarnbomb Arsenal from 656 people in 41 countries and all 50 states, representing a fraction of the kind & creative community that is 50,000 strong, and growing.

-My artwork is represented by one of the most prestigious American art galleries, Sullivan Goss, and has been featured in everything from local television to international publications.
-In addition, I lecture at universities, schools and corporate events about my journey and the importance of being outdoors.
+His artwork is represented by one of the most prestigious American art galleries, Sullivan Goss, and has been featured in everything from local television to international publications.
+In addition, Stephen lectures at universities, schools and corporate events about his journey and the importance of being outdoors.

-I am originally from Brooklyn, NY, have lived with my wife and 2 children for many years in London, England, and we now reside in Santa Barbara, CA.
+He is originally from Brooklyn, NY, has lived with his wife and 2 children for many years in London, England, and now resides in Santa Barbara, CA.

-To defray the cost of this very expensive mission, I teach Decision Analysis at the University of California in Santa Barbara, publish independent research, coach the world's most experienced and successful institutional investors through Bija Advisors, and give talks around the world on macroeconomic related topics, as well as how to improve performance through a more mindful approach to decision making.
-I also do a motivational talk just for K-12 students entitled, "Bija: Seeds of Dreams"
+He teaches Decision Analysis and Behavioral Investing in the College of Engineering at the University of California, publishes independent research, coaches the world's most experienced and successful institutional investors through Bija Advisors, and give talks around the world on macroeconomic related topics, as well as how to improve performance through a more mindful approach to decision making.
+He also does a special motivational talk just for K-12 students entitled, "Bija: Seeds of Dreams"

 “We are very excited about working with an artist who is so bright and who is producing art so far outside the confines of the ‘regular’ art world.
 This guy is the real mccoy.”